trailblazer/trailblazer.github.io/gems/operation/index.md

 ## Contract

 The cool thing about Trailblazer's operation is that it integrates the validation process using a form object.

+This is often done wrong in Rails applications where the controller first instantiates a form and then passes it to a service object.
+In Trailblazer, the operation is the place for all business logic.

 {% highlight ruby %}
 class Comment::Create < Trailblazer::Operation